Quickback Docs

 quickback compile

-4. Create D1 Database
+4. Create D1 Databases

-npx wrangler d1 create my-site
+npx wrangler d1 create my-site-auth

 [[d1_databases]]